 How important is sleep for weight management?

 Good sleep is vital for managing weight.
-It affects hunger hormones.
-Better sleep helps your metabolism and weight loss.
+It affects hunger hormones, and better sleep helps metabolism and weight loss.

 Should I track my food intake for weight loss?

 Yes, tracking your food is helpful.
-It shows your eating patterns.
-This helps you make better choices for weight loss.
+It shows your eating patterns, which helps you make better choices for weight loss.

 How do I know when to consult a nutritionist?